Kevin Brown (right-handed pitcher): Florida Marlins

-Following the 1995 season, Brown again became a free agent, signing with the Florida Marlins.
+Following the 1995 season, Brown again became a free agent, signing with the Florida Marlins for $12.9 million over three years.
 In his first season with the Marlins, Brown posted a 17–11 record with 159 strikeouts and an MLB best 1.89 ERA, finishing second in the Cy Young Award voting.

 In 1997, Brown threw a one-hitter against the Los Angeles Dodgers in his first appearance and a no-hitter against the San Francisco Giants on June 10, 1997.
-The only baserunner in the game for the Giants came via a HBP with two outs and two strikes in the eighth inning.
+The only base runner in the game for the Giants came via a HBP with two outs and two strikes in the eighth inning.

-In the 1997 National League Championship Series, Brown, riddled with the flu, proceeded to pitch a complete game in Game Six, defeating the Atlanta Braves and helping the Marlins reach the World Series, which they eventually won over the Cleveland Indians.
+In the 1997 National League Championship Series, Brown, while sick with the flu, pitched a complete game in Game Six to defeat the Atlanta Braves and reach the World Series.
+Brown was the losing pitcher in both his starts against the Cleveland Indians.

 San Diego Padres

 Following the disassembly of the Marlins' championship team, Brown was traded to the San Diego Padres for Derrek Lee and prospects, where he pitched one season.
 He posted an 18–7 record with a career-high 257 strikeouts and a 2.38 ERA, finishing third in the Cy Young Award voting.

 Masterful during the National League Division Series against the Houston Astros, San Diego won both of Brown's starts by a 2–1 score.
 As the Game 1 starter opposing Randy Johnson, he allowed no runs in eight innings and struck out 16 Astros, a career-high, and second to that point in MLB playoff history only to Bob Gibson's 17-strikeout performance in the 1968 World Series.

-He helped to lead the Padres to the World Series, but not before blowing a save in Game 5 of the NLCS during a rare relief appearance.
-The Padres would then lose to the New York Yankees in the 1998 World Series in a four-game sweep.
+He helped lead the Padres to the World Series with a three-hit shutout against the Braves in the NLCS, though he did blow a save in Game 5 during a rare relief appearance.
+Brown was ultimately the losing pitcher in Game Four as the New York Yankees swept the Padres in the 1998 World Series.

 Los Angeles Dodgers

 Following the 1998 season, Brown again became a free agent.
 He signed a lucrative contract with the Los Angeles Dodgers for 7 years/$105 million USD, becoming the first $100 million man in baseball.
 Enrique Rojas of ESPN Deportes called the contract "one of the worst deals ever from a team's point of view" because Brown averaged only nine wins per season and was frequently injured during the seven years of the deal.
-That contract was once listed as the 82nd largest in the history of sports tied with NBA Star Juwan Howard.

-His first season in Los Angeles, he posted an 18–9 record with 221 strikeouts and a 3.00 ERA.
+In Brown's first season in Los Angeles, he posted an 18–9 record with 221 strikeouts and a 3.00 ERA.
 After leading the NL in ERA during an injury-plagued 2000 season, his performance began to dwindle as Brown was hampered by injuries and poor run support.
 In 2003, Brown rebounded, producing a respectable 14–9 record with 185 strikeouts and a 2.39 ERA.